What is a RiverLink transponder?

 one RiverLink local transponder and one E-ZPass transponder?

-No. Drivers should have only one transponder in their vehicle.
-Drivers should not have both an E-ZPass
+No. Drivers should have only one transponder in their vehicle whether it is a RiverLink local, RiverLink E-ZPass

 RiverLink E-ZPass transponder among vehicles registered to a single account, it’s suggested that a RiverLink

-E-ZPass transponder be purchased for (at minimum) each driver on the account.
+E-ZPass transponder be purchased for each driver on the account.
 Having two transponders in a

-vehicle can result in billing errors, and possibly double billing.
-Only RiverLink E-ZPass transponders are
+vehicle can result in invoice errors, and may result in receiving double charges.
+Only RiverLink E-ZPass transponders

 transferable from one vehicle to another.